 And if spooky train tunnels are your thing, enjoy this train ride as there are three along the way, all original and hand carved.

-As does the nearby field of stunning sunflowers which has become a huge local attraction, just 5 minutes walk from the station.
+As does the nearby field of stunning sunflowers which has become a huge local attraction, just a five-minute walk from the station.

-So there you have it.
-A fabulous all-around day trip, from Wet Tropic Rainforest to the Atherton Tablelands, and back down to the Coast of Cairns.
-A true trifecta of top things to do in Cairns Australia.
+So there you have it, the Kuranda trifecta is a fabulous all-around day trip, from Wet Tropic Rainforest to the Atherton Tablelands and back down to the Coast of Cairns.

-And, best of all, if your holiday time is precious and limited, you can do them all in just one day.
-It can’t get better than that.
+Best of all, if your holiday time is precious and limited, you can do them all in just one day.

-But, just make sure you have enough smartphone and camera battery power with you.
-Or you may just have to do it all again another time, to catch those moments you missed today.
-And what a great excuse too…!
+Just make sure you have enough smartphone and camera battery power with you or you may just have to do it all again another time, to catch those moments you missed.